CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ________

 ## 🐛 Bugfixes
-- Fixed the bugs and things
+- Fixed a bug where your player would easily get "stuck" to other players and zombies.